Understanding And Overcoming Survivor’s Guilt

 Takeaway

 Many people experience survivor's guilt after a traumatic experience where others lost their lives or were gravely injured.
-If you've experienced a traumatic event, a licensed therapist may offer insight into overcoming your guilt and how therapy can help you find healthy ways to process your feelings and shift cognitive patterns.
+If you've experienced a traumatic event, a licensed therapist may help you find healthy ways to process your feelings and shift distorted cognitive patterns.
+Looking at the event realistically, offering yourself compassion, and connecting with others experiencing survivor’s guilt may also be helpful.

 Release the weight of guilt